 Depending on where you live, you'll most likely need to submit your plan for approval.
 Be sure to include safety plans and precautions in your plan.

 The size of the initiative will determine how much funds you'll need.
 Having your proposal will make it easier for the project to be taken seriously.
 Consider writing to government agencies, businesses, and corporations for their support.
 You can also organize fundraising events.

-On the days set aside for planting, ensure that all the necessary materials and equipment are ready.
-Also, ensure that the volunteers are organized, and their well-being is in check.
+On the days set aside for planting, ensure all the necessary materials and equipment are ready.
+Also, ensure that the volunteers are organized and their well-being is checked.
 You can use fliers, banners, and online tools to publicize the event or program.
 Post-planting events, tree care is of utmost importance.
 Tree care or maintenance should be part of your plan.
 This will ensure the nourishment and protection of the trees.

 Trees are an essential aspect of life and the earth.
 Without them, life on earth would suffer.
-Human activity is affecting the natural environment through the felling of trees in communities or deforestation for agricultural purposes.
-You may want to contribute to change but are unsure of where to start.
-Volunteerism provides you with the chance to play a role in restoring and maintaining the natural environment.
-Remember that when you plant one tree, you’re contributing to positive change.
-When you plant trees with a group of involved people passionate about the environment, you can amplify the impact you create by a significant amount.
+Human activity affects the natural environment through felling trees in communities or deforestation for agricultural purposes.
+You may want to contribute to change but are unsure where to start.

 Ritchie, H. (2021, February 9).
 The world has lost one-third of its forest, but an end of deforestation is possible

 Crowther, T. W., Glick, H. B., Covey, K. R., Bettigole, C., Maynard, D. S., Thomas, S. M., ... & Bradford, M. A. (2015).
 Mapping tree density at a global scale.
 Nature, 525(7568), 201-205.